-This is the Multidimensional Inventory of Dissociation, or ‘MID’.
-The MID is intended for use by mental health practitioners and researchers.
+This is the Multidimensional Inventory of Dissociation, or ‘MID’, a 218-item, clinician-administered, client self-report measure.
+The MID is intended for use only by mental health practitioners and researchers.

-The MID is available in two versions: Adult (appropriate for those with a 7th grade or higher reading/comprehension level, and available in a variety of languages) and adolescent (which uses less formal language, and modifies some items to be more age-congruent, but available only in English).
+- The Multidimensional Inventory of Dissociation (MID): The MID is available in two versions: Adult (appropriate for those with a 7th grade or higher reading/comprehension level, and available in a variety of languages) and adolescent (which uses less formal language, and modifies some items to be more age-congruent, but available only in English).
+You can download a copy of the MID below, on the current page.

 All documents are in .pdf format unless otherwise noted.
-Choose your preferred format below:
+Choose a copy of the MID in your preferred format below:

 COVID-19 and Completing the MID at Home